mindbuttergold/github-actions-reusable-workflows/documentation/check-conventional-commit-pr-title/README.md

 - The workflow must be triggered on `pull_request_target` if the repository will have fork-based PRs.
 In this case, the workflow will only use the code that's on the main branch of the base repository, so it will not run until after it has been merged.
 - If not doing fork-based PRs, the workflow can be triggered on `pull_request`.
+- It is highly recommended to also trigger on the `edited` event, so the workflow will run again automatically once the PR title is corrected after a failed run.

 ### Required Permissions